low-skill-dev/rest2wg/README.md

 - **PUT /api/peers** - add new peer
 - **DELETE /api/peers** - remove existing peer

-Where for each POST/PUT/DELETE endpoint you must provide application/json body in the next format:
+Where for PUT and DELETE endpoints you must provide application/json body in the next format:

     {
         "publicKey":"LwkXubXSXLOzQPK0a6PQp1DWz08lsfk+Oyp7s1056H8="
     }

-And the response format for peers POST and PUT endpoints will be:
+And the response format for PUT endpoint will be:

     {
         "peerPublicKey": "LwkXubXSXLOzQPK0a6PQp1DWz08lsfk+Oyp7s1056H8=",